ZOLA Project: Additional Software

 ZOLA Project were also released for the Mobile Vocaloid Editor where the trio were sold separately.

+A.I.Voice and Vocaloid6 Releases

+In June 2023, ZOLA Project was announced to be receiving speech synthesis libraries through A.I.Voice and singing voicebanks using Vocaloid:AI technology for Vocaloid6 in commemoration of the Vocaloid3 version's 10th anniversary, with new character designs illustrated by Ryo Fujiwara.
+For Vocaloid6, it was noted that Kyo was rerecorded with the singing voice of Yuu Miyazaki (credited for Vocaloid3 as "NANOX").
+Yuu (voiced by Minoru Takahashi, credited for Vocaloid3 as "Minorun") and Wil (voiced by Mauie Cayton, credited for Vocaloid3 as "Maui" and Vocaloid6 as "M.Cayton") were reconstructed by using the Vocaloid3 voicebank data.
+All voicebanks were noted to be AI, allowing them to make use of the "Vocalo Changer" and "Multilingual" functions.
+The Vocaloid6 and A.I.Voice libraries released on June 20, 2023.

 Characteristics

 Yuki Seto confirmed that hiring Yoshitaka Amano (character designer for the Final Fantasy series), for "image illustrations," was part of an effort to expand the Vocaloid™ fanbase beyond the current segment of listeners.
 This was to create a new image for the software.
 Yuki Seto has stressed that Amano's artwork of the three vocalists are "image illustrations" and not "character designs."
 In other words, the artwork is like concept art, conveying a specific image instead of a specific character design.
 For the logo design, it is credited to Souun Takeda.

 Though Amano's designs remained the primary focus of advertisement and identity of the ZOLA product, additional designs were also produced with the intent of being additional, yet official, boxart designs.
 One of the reasons for this was to highlight different interpretations of the original Amano artwork, while giving Yuu, Kyo, and Wil, additional promotional art as well as alternative designs.